5roop/task8/README.md

 # Addendum 2022-03-15T07:32:18

-The final size of the corpus is
+The final size of the corpus is 1.3TB.
+I opted for generation of a subset in order to be able to fit it all on kt-vm-1tb.
+I copied the files to a separate folder, which took quite long, and then I started rsyncing data to kt-vm-1TB.